Syopic/JitterGameDemo/README.md

 ## Jitter Launcher

-Use the launcher to update and launch the game.
-This will make it easier to get the latest versions:
+Use the launcher to update and launch the game builds:

 https://github.com/Syopic/JitterSandboxDemo/releases/download/0.1/launcher.zip